 When I first saw the work of Atlanta-based artist Parrish Hoag, I was immediately drawn to the color palette.
 There was something so peaceful and calming about her work with its mixture of blues, greens, and neutrals.

 In this interview, Parrish shares how she turned her passion for creating art into a business, the inspiration behind her Landscape and Botanical Collections, and the most exciting part about creating her latest scarf collection.

 When did you first know you wanted to be an artist?

 As a little girl, I loved spending time in my “craft room” creating, painting, and making a mess with all my art supplies.
 Creating has always been a part of me and painting, specifically, my favorite outlet of expression.

 Fast forward to adult life: several years ago, my wonderful husband (Chris) encouraged me to turn my deep-seated passion for art + creating into a business.
 Thanks to his encouragement (and the support of so many others), I have the honor of creating artwork for wonderful clients, and I love what I get to do.

 What do you consider to be your greatest source of inspiration?

-In your artwork you use acrylics and charcoal for your work on paper and for your work on canvas you use a combination of acrylics, charcoal and pastel.
+In your artwork, you use acrylics and charcoal for your work on paper and for your work on canvas you use a combination of acrylics, charcoal, and pastel.
 What do you consider to be your favorite medium to work with?

 I love working with a combination of mediums to build up layers in my art.
-While good ‘ole acrylic paint is my go-to and most used medium, I really enjoy working with charcoal to add a bit of contrast and additional depth to my work.
+While good ‘ole acrylic paint is my go-to and most used medium, I really enjoy working with charcoal to add a bit of contrast and add depth to my work.

 Your studio is located in the Drewry Street Studios.
 What do you enjoy the most about your studio space and how does a typical day in the studio begin?